barleto/ComPillarJS/README.md

-# ComPillar
+# ComPillarJS
-Study and implementation of LL(1) parser
+Study and implementation of LL(1) parser in TypeScript

 A wordplay wih Compiler and Pillar, because this repository was made to study the pillars of compilation and parsing.